Angel Heart: Filming

 By May 3, 1986, production had moved to New Orleans.
 In the town of Thibodaux, Louisiana, Parker and his crew discovered an entire plantation workers' village that would serve as a graveyard.
-He said, "We had the good fortune to find an entire plantation workers’ village almost intact and, with careful dressing, this became Epiphany's world.
+He said, "We had the good fortune to find an entire plantation workers' village almost intact and, with careful dressing, this became Epiphany's world.
 The graveyard was a dressed set, but much of what we filmed was already there."

-An unused Louisiana field was used to create a racetrack where Angel meets the wealthy patriarch Ethan Krusemark (Fontelieu).
-On May 13, the crew encountered some difficulty filming a chase scene involving Angel, as they had to deal with shying horses, trained dogs, gunshots, two hundred chickens, and a horse specially trained to fall on top of Rourke’s stuntman.
+An unused Louisiana field was used to create a racetrack where Angel meets the wealthy patriarch Ethan Krusemark.
+On May 13, the crew encountered some difficulty filming a chase scene involving Angel, for they had to deal with shying horses, trained dogs, gunshots, two hundred chickens and a horse specially trained to fall on top of Rourke's stuntman.

-Production then moved to Magazine Street, where production designer Brian Morris and the art department attempted to recreate 1950s New Orleans.
+Production moved to Magazine Street, where production designer Brian Morris and the art department attempted to recreate 1950s New Orleans.
 Parker said of the set, "As in New York, we had dressed and clad every single storefront as far as the eye could see in order to be authentic to the period, and drained everything of all primary colours for our monochromatic look."

-Filming then moved to Jackson Square where the crew filmed one of the final scenes, in which Angel runs from Margaret's home.
-The production then filmed a voodoo ceremony scene choreographed by Louis Falco.
+Filming moved to Jackson Square, where the crew filmed one of the final scenes in which Angel runs from Margaret's home.
+The production filmed a voodoo ceremony scene choreographed by Louis Falco.
 Falco, who had previously choreographed Parker's 1980 film Fame, based the scene on an actual Haitian ceremony.

 The sex scene involving Rourke and Bonet was filmed in one of the unused buildings located on Royal Street and took four hours to shoot.
 Parker limited the crew to himself, cinematographer Michael Seresin, camera operator Michael Roberts, and the camera assistant.
 To make the actors more comfortable, Parker played music during the shoot.

-Production then moved to a corner of New Orleans, which doubled for flashback sequences set in 1943 Times Square, New York.
-The crew then discovered an unused bus depot, which was used to film scenes set in Ethan Krusemark's gumbo hut.
-Filming then moved to the St. Alphonsus Church, where the crew filmed a dialogue scene between Angel and Cyphre.
-Production returned to Royal Street in the French Quarter, where the final confrontation between Angel and Cyphre and the film's ending were shot.
+Production moved to a corner of New Orleans, which doubled for flashback sequences set in 1943 Times Square.
+The crew discovered an unused bus depot, which was used to film scenes set in Ethan Krusemark's gumbo hut.
+Filming moved to the St. Alphonsus Church, where the crew filmed a dialogue scene between Angel and Cyphre.
+Production returned to Royal Street in the French Quarter, where the final confrontation between Angel and Cyphre, as well as the film's ending were shot.